Willie Bird Pre-Brined Fresh Turkey

 - Turkey, water, salt, spices (rosemary, thyme, sage, garlic).

-We cannot accept returns on monogrammed, personalized, special-order items, custom upholstery, items shipped direct from the vendor, or on items damaged through normal wear and tear.
+We cannot accept returns on monogrammed, personalized, special-order items, custom upholstery, food, items shipped direct from the vendor, or on items damaged through normal wear and tear.
 Final sale items ending in .97 or .99 cannot be returned.
 View Full Return Policy.